d-zone-org/d-zone/README.md

 **Important:** D-Zone currently does not support `https`, so your host/subdomain *must not have SSL enabled*.
 If you are savvy with websockets over SSL, please consider submitting a pull request to add support!
 Regardless, this will be supported in the rewrite in progress, but I have no ETA.

 If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.

+You can tweak the message box parameters by editing `misc-config.json`.
+Check the [Misc Config](https://github.com/vegeta897/d-zone/wiki/Configuration#misc) reference for details.

 Remember, this project is still being developed (as is discord.io), so keep your D-Zone up to date with `npm update`